telefonicaid/fiware-orion/doc/roadmap.md

 - Lightweight communications with Cygnus
 - Lightweight ingestion (updates)
-- Integration with FastRTPS (a robotics middleware incorporated into ROS2)
+- Integration with FastRTPS (the default robotics middleware of ROS2)